A Collection of Winograd Schemas

 bracked with < question > < /question >.
 The pair of answers are

 < answer > < /answer >.
 Comments are bracketed with < remark >

 < /remark >.
 These tags are invisible in a browser.

 There is also

-an XML version of this collection, in the same format that would be
+an XML version of this collection,

-used in an actual running of a challenge.
 The following differences between

 the XML collection and the collection below should be noted: